September in Budapest

 The market opened at the end of the 19. century roughly at the same time as the famous Great Market at Fővám tér.

-It was one of the 5 covered and modern food markets of Budapest at the time.
+It was one of the 5 covered and modern food markets of Budapest at the time, built in the place of a burned down theatre.

 It’s less crowded than the Great Market, perhaps not as huge but still a beautiful, airy place where you can shop for local goods and some lángos, the Hungarian street food (try Marika néni Lángos sütője on the gallery).